gaberankin/random-crap/too-many-bootstrap-tabs.md

 ---
 ## Too many goddamn bootstrap tabs make people whine about things

 The project I work on uses <a href="http://getbootstrap.com/" target="_blank">bootstrap</a>.
 This was actually a decision I made because we were drowning under custom css for so many forms.
-It's a pretty good framework, and a lot of the built in interface elements are super helpful.
+It's a pretty good framework, and a lot of the built-in interface elements are super helpful.

 Unfortunately, it doesn't always fit with what you need.
 See, I had a tabbed interface.
 It was built with a server-side command that read through all the possible categories of settings an object could have.
 Recently, I got to the point that some objects had over 12 or even 14 categories, which caused the tabs to wrap around.